Summary

 - Submit your Employer Payment Summary (EPS) once the tax period is complete.
 This informs HMRC of the reclaimed amount.

-For more information, read Employer payment summary (EPS) submissions and P32 payments. - Run your P32 report to see the recovered amount and your overall liability to HMRC.
+For more information, read Employer payment summary submissions and P32 payments. - Run your P32 report to see the recovered amount and your overall liability to HMRC.